On the gcd graphs over polynomial rings: Introduction

 \begin{rem} In general, the greatest common divisor is only defined up to associates.
 In our case, however, we can make a canonical choice for the great common divisor by requiring it to be a monic polynomial.
-Therefore, unless we explicitly state, we will assume throughout this article that all involved polynomials are monic. \end{rem}
+Therefore, unless we explicitly state the contrary, we will assume throughout this article that all involved polynomials are monic. \end{rem} \begin{definition} The \emph{gcd-graph} $G_{f}(D)$ is the Cayley graph $\Gamma(\F_q[x]/(f), S_{D}).$ More precisely, it is the graph equipped with the following data: \begin{enumerate} \item The vertex set of $G_{f}(D)$ is the finite ring $\F_q[x]/(f)$, \item Two vertices $u, v$ are adjacent if and only if $u-v \in S_{D}$.
+In other words, ${\gcd(u-v, f) \in D}.$ \end{enumerate} \end{definition}

+Similar to the case of gcd-graphs over $\Z$, $G_f(D)$ is undirected and loopless.
+Furthermore, $G_f(D)$ is $|S_D|$-regular.
+The graph $G_f(\{1\})$, which is just the unitary Cayley graph over {$\F_q[x]/(f)$}, will play an important role in study of the connectedness and bipartiteness of general gcd-graphs over $\F_q[x]$.
+By \cite[Lemma 4.33]{chudnovsky2024prime}, $G_f(\{1\})$ is not connected if and only if $\F_q=\F_2$ and $x(x+1)\mid f$.